Intellectual Property Regulations - 2024/25

 (c) materials produced for distance learning (i.e., for courses, modules or programmes designed to be delivered predominantly to candidates studying at a distance from the University) or courses prepared for third parties or in cases where the author has been specifically assigned duties in order to produce the output.

-The University undertakes to take reasonable efforts to protect the integrity of the material in which it claims copyright by reasonable consultation with the Originator about changes to such material.
+The University undertakes to take reasonable efforts to protect the integrity of the materials in which it claims copyright by reasonable consultation with the Originator about changes to such material.

 If members of staff write teaching materials which they believe do not relate to their area of academic activity, or relate to courses which are not delivered in the University's name, they should discuss the copyright position and commercial exploitation of such distance learning materials with Research and Innovation Services at an early stage.

-Originators hold moral rights over Course Materials and must be attributed as the creator of the material, even if the University owns copyright.
+Originators hold moral rights over their respective Course Materials and must be attributed as the creator of such materials, even if the University owns copyright.

-Should an Originator move to another institution they will be able, using their know-how, to produce similar Course Materials.
-The University will normally, but at its own discretion, grant the right to the Originator to use Course Material they have generated at any institution they have transferred to.
+Should an Originator move to another institution they may be able, using their know-how, to produce similar Course Materials.
+The University will normally, but at its own discretion, grant the right to the Originator to use course materials they have generated at any institution they have transferred to.
 Any request for the grant of such rights should be made to the Research and Innovation Service who will consult with the relevant Head of School.

 Where the background research underpinning the teaching material has also contributed to the production of scholarly output, as described in Regulation 4.3.1, the member of staff shall discuss the copyright position with the University to ensure that there is no conflict of interest.